chask8ng/CourseProject/README.md

 Produces top keywords from lecture video used, based on TF-IDF.
 Allows for use of top keywords to produce on Frontend.

 With these functions, you can parse any body of text to quickly identify keywords.
 This comes in handy when needing to find more information on topics amongst multiple documents.

+Ideally wanted to do this directly against the Coursera videos, but required more permission set up.
+Example code here is to use Wikipedia instead.
+The same idea, is to find keywords for lengthy articles, and make them noticeable to readers.
+Then spin them up in a separate HTML page, since we can't edit public pages directly.

 ## 2. Implementation
 Used chromedriver to extract text from websites.